-Describes how to deal with Real numbers after an expression is evaluated.
-Just leave it a Real if it's defined as MB_CONVERT_TO_INT_LEVEL_NONE; otherwise try to convert it to an Integer if it doesn't contains decimal part if it's defined as MB_CONVERT_TO_INT_LEVEL_ALL.
-Also you could use the mb_convert_to_int_if_posible macro to deal with an mb_value_t in your own scripting interface functions.
+Describes how to deal with Real numbers after an expression is evaluated. leave Real if it's defined Just it а MB CONVERT TO INT LEVEL NONE; otherwise try to convert it to an Integer if it doesn't contains decimal part if it's defined as MB CONVERT TO INT LEVEL ALL.
+Also you could mb convert to int if posible macro to deal with an mb value t in your own scripting interface functions.